 Feeling foreign and unfamiliar makes us lonely.
 If we do not try to integrate our homeland with the place where we live, we might get lost between the two.
-Libya always was and still is a second home for many immigrants from different countries, especially in Africa.
+Libya always was and still is a second home for many immigrants from different countries, especially in Sub-Saharan Africa.

 She bought her stuffs, sold simple furniture she had, left her job and packed her suitcase.
 Travelling to unknown place needs a bag full of hope and motivation.
 She and her family moved from Tripoli to Subrath with an African guy.
 They stayed at a Libyan man’s house for three days.
 He took almost 2000 LD, too.
 After three days, they arrived to the area where they assumed to leave Libya from that spot.